andfoy/pywinpty/README.md

 ## Package usage
 Pywinpty offers a single python wrapper around winpty library functions.
-This implies that using a single object (``winpty.PTY``) it is possible to access to all functionallity, as it follows:
+This implies that using a single object (``winpty.PTY``) it is possible to access to all functionality, as it follows:

 ```python
 # High level usage using `spawn`